 Africa is certainly becoming a key market for mobile services.
 There were 420 million mobile subscribers in 2016 and by 2020 there will be more than 500 million, around half the population, says industry body GSMA.

 The inside of the glasses is relatively simple and what you’d expect.
 There’s an accelerometer, gyroscope, and magnetometer that work together to track steps, distance, calories burned, and total activity time.
+Check how to find the best heating companies in san diego.
 It charges over a magnetic connector and should last about five days on a single charge.
 There are three different frame styles available in four different colors: black, tortoise, slate, and grey tortoise.

 VSP has also added gamified the experience: if wearers reach daily step goals, they earn points that translate to care for people who need help affording vision care.
 So 50 points provides an eye exam and eyewear to someone in need, which is nice!
 But strangely, users can qualify their donations so that they only go to one specific group, including veterans, children, the elderly, or people who are homeless.